LearnLink Blog

 5. Feedback (Ongoing)

-Always provide gentle correction and positive reinforcement.
-If a child asks 'What you doing?', you can gently say, 'Are you asking, 'What are you doing?'
+Give gentle correction plus positive reinforcement.
+If a child asks 'What you doing?', say, 'Are you asking, 'What are you doing?'
 Excellent question!'
-This helps them internalize the correct forms over time.
+This keeps conversation warm while giving the correct model.
+Over time, children internalize forms through meaningful moments, not only worksheets.

 1. Fill in the gaps with the correct words.